 Because you have an entrepreneurial mindset.

-- Dropshipping means you’ll be selling the same products as your competition.
-Trying to compete through the lowest prices is a recipe for disaster.
-Instead successful ecommerce businesses rely on inbound marketing and SEO to drive a majority of their traffic.
-The basics of inbound marketing are easy enough to learn and apply, but as any business owner will tell you - the more you put into something the more you get out.
+When you dropship, you’ll be selling the same products as your competition.
+Trying to compete through the lowest prices is a recipe for failure.
+Instead, successful eCommerce businesses rely on inbound marketing and SEO to drive a majority of their traffic.
+The basics of inbound marketing are easy enough to learn and apply, but as any business owner will tell you, the more you put into something, the more you get out.

 Because you can’t wait to see major profits.

-- There are ways to setup fulfillment processes even with your own products that are similar to the dropship model so that you don’t have to concern yourself with shipping each item to purchasers, but the main benefits of dropshipping just don’t apply to someone who already has a product established and ready to sell.
+There are ways to setup fulfillment processes even with your own products that are similar to the dropship model so that you don’t have to concern yourself with shipping each item to purchasers, but the main benefits of dropshipping just don’t apply to someone who already has a product established and ready to sell.

-- If you have the space and funds to handle a stock & ship model business you’ll want to consider your options carefully.
-While dropshipping may still benefit you, margins tend to be considerably better with the stock & ship model.
-Additionally the stock & ship model allows you to control the shipping side of your business, which might include faster or more careful shipping, or personalizing packaging for your customers.
+If you have the space and funds to handle a stock & ship model business you’ll want to consider your options carefully.
+While dropshipping may still benefit you, margins tend to be better with the stock & ship model.
+Additionally, the stock & ship model allows you to control the shipping side of your business, which might include faster or more careful shipping, or personalizing packaging for your customers.

-- If you don’t know and have no interest in understanding inbound marketing you likely won’t find much success with a dropshipping business where marketing is the primary method of standing out among your competitors.
-In reality starting an ecommerce business without any current following or knowledge of inbound marketing is likely to end in disaster with so much competition out there.
+If you don’t know and have no interest in understanding inbound marketing, you likely won’t find much success with a dropshipping business where marketing is the primary method of standing out among your competitors.
+In reality, starting an eCommerce business without any current following or knowledge of inbound marketing is likely to end in disaster with so much competition out there.

-With dropshipping there are a few costs that you don’t have to consider with other fulfillment models.
-Most suppliers will charge a dropshipping fee for each item shipped between $5-$10.
-This is basically a handling fee for their having to do the shipping for you.
-You will generally be required to pay all shipping costs (though some wholesalers do offer flat fee shipping).
-Additionally since you are not buying in bulk, your discount from the supplier is likely to be considerably less than those buyers who do purchase in bulk.
-These costs add up to reduce the profit margins for businesses operating with the dropship model.
-The other costs of this business are the same for any ecommerce store - domain name, hosting, licenses, marketing, etc.
+With dropshipping there are few costs that you don’t have to consider with other fulfillment models.
+Many suppliers will charge a $5-$10 dropshipping fee for each item shipped.
+This is basically a handling fee for them having to do the shipping for you.
+You will generally be required to pay all shipping costs (though, some wholesalers do offer flat fee shipping or "free shipping" which is built into their wholesale price).

-If you’re working with an ethical supplier they will cover any costs associated with shipping mistakes on their end but that leaves many other problems for you to resolve.
+If you’re working with an ethical supplier, they will cover any costs associated with shipping mistakes on their end but that leaves many other problems for you to resolve.
 Your customers don’t know the items they’ve purchased are coming from a third party so you are responsible for any mistakes.
-If you want to build loyalty among your customers you’ll find yourself losing money at times to right an issue that wasn’t your fault at all - this does tend to pay off in the end.
+If you want to build loyalty among your customers you’ll find yourself losing money at times to right an issue that wasn’t your fault at all; though, this does tend to pay off in the end.

 But, make no mistake - the ease of entry doesn’t mean this type of business is easier to run than others.
-It requires a lot of time, research, and effort to achieve success in ecommerce.
-If you’re willing to put in that effort to start the business you’ve always wanted to this may be the path for you.
+It requires a lot of time, research and effort to achieve success in eCommerce.
+If you’re willing to put in that effort to start the business you’ve always wanted, dropshipping very well may be the perfect path for you!